CrimsonDart/rhotic/terms.md

 A Package can be thought of as a mini program that can be installed within Rhotic.
 Just like emacs or any linux package manager.

 ### Store
-Where packages can be downloaded, and thus installed.
+A stage where packages can be downloaded, and thus installed.

 # Minibuffer
 The minibuffer is a little text bar at the bottom of the window, (not stage window) where the command being entered shows.
 It also shows other status information.